 Medical Cannabis – History and Benefits

-• a multiple combination of plant strains to target medical ailments at the neurological level;
+• Multiple combinations of plant strains to target medical ailments at the neurological level

-• cannabis extracted and separated terpenes (aroma, additional medicinal benefits); and
+• Cannabis extracted and separated terpenes (aroma, additional medicinal benefits)

-From research done in the field it has been concluded that THC acts on 2 types of cannabinoid receptors: CB1 and CB2.
-CB1 receptors are mainly found in the brain, peripheral nerves, and nervous system, whereas CB2 are found both in the neurons and immune cells.
+From research done in the field it has been concluded that THC acts on two types of cannabinoid receptors: CB1 and CB2.
+CB1 receptors are mainly found in the brain, peripheral nerves and nervous system, whereas CB2 are found both in the neurons and immune cells.
 Evidence suggests that THC helps alleviate symptoms suffered both by AIDS patients and by cancer patients undergoing chemotherapy, by increasing appetite and decreasing nausea.
-The other main ingredient is CBD, a non-psychoactive component of cannabis which accounts for more than 50% of the known therapeutic applications A range of clinical studies indicated that CBD appears to relieve convulsion, inflammation, anxiety, nausea and short-term memory loss.
+The other main ingredient is CBD, a non-psychoactive component of cannabis which accounts for more than 50% of the known therapeutic applications.
+A range of clinical studies indicate that CBD appears to relieve convulsion, inflammation, anxiety, nausea and short-term memory loss.

 The future of medical cannabis lies in medically accepted products for the management of neuropathic pain, hypertension, post-stroke neuroprotection, multiple sclerosis, epilepsy, cancer, and other disorders.
 An example list of publicly traded companies that have entered or are intending to enter the medicinal cannabis markets are listed as follows:

 • Aurora Cannabis (producer of Cannabis and medicinal solutions following its acquisition of Cannabid Inc.), Bedrocan Cannabis Corp Canada (Pharmaceutical grade medicinal cannabis), Mettrum Health Corp Canada (Licensed producer of medical cannabis),